haxsaw/hikaru/docs/advanced.rst

 create instances of this class whenever it sees the need for an instance that matches Pod's ``apiVersion`` and ``kind`` values.

-As a simple example, here's a Pod subclass that provides a CRUD-like *create* method on the Pod class, and hides the actual create method name:
+As a simple example, here's a Pod subclass that provides a *create* method on the Pod class that takes the namespace as a parameter, and hides the actual create method name:

 .. code:: python

     from hikaru import register_version_kind_class
-    from hikaru.model.rel_1_16 import *
+    from hikaru.model.rel_1_21 import *

     class CRUDPod(Pod):
-        def create(self):
+        def create_in_namespace(self, namespace: str):
+            if self.metadata is None:
+                self.metadata = ObjectMeta()
+            self.metadata.namespace = namespace
             return self.createNamespacedPod(self.metadata.namespace)

     register_version_kind_class(CRUDPod, Pod.apiVersion, Pod.kind)